-8 How long does it typically take a product liability action to get to the trial stage and what is the duration of a trial?
+How long does it typically take a product liability action to get to the trial stage and what is the duration of a trial?

-The average length of ordinary first instance proceedings, which rules also govern product liability actions, ranges from one to five years, depending mainly on the complexity of the evidence-gathering activity needed and on the workload of each individual court.
+The average length of ordinary first instance proceedings, which rules also govern product liability actions, ranges from one and a half to three years or more, depending mainly on the complexity of the evidence-gathering activity needed and on the workload of each individual court.